uforodavid/Disaster_Response_Pipepline/README.md

 The project used a data set from Figure Eight that contained labeled disaster messages received by an aid organization.
 A multi-output Random Forrest classifier was trained using supervised learning with a natural language processing (NLP).

-An ETL pipeline was created, extracting data from csv files, cleaning and loading into an SQL database.
-A machine learning pipeline was created to extract the NLP features and then optimize the algorithm using grid search.
-A web app was then developed that extracts the initial data from the database and provides some interactive visual summaries.
-Users are also able to enter their own message to be classified by the algorithm.
 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.